 Violation of these measures may be punishable by a fine.

-- It is compulsory for customers to wear the mask in Geneva shops.
+- It is compulsory for customers to wear a mask in all shops in the canton

 It is also compulsory for staff when they cannot benefit from another protection system (e.g. windows or Plexiglas).

 - For providers of services involving close physical contact

 Also concerned by the compulsory wearing of masks are persons offering services involving close and prolonged physical contact (hairdressing salons, barber shops, beauty salons, etc.).